Willie the Wildcat (Kansas State): Costumed Mascot

 Willie Wildcat is known to wear uniforms matching the team and sport he is attending at the time.
 Of these include Football, Volleyball, Men's and Women's Basketball, Baseball, and Soccer.
 Additionally, Willie is known to wear outfits specific for special events such as a tuxedo, biker garb for Harley Day, Army Fatigues for Fort Riley Day, costumes for Halloween, and various other outfits for themed nights.

 Powercat Logo

 In 1989, newly hired football coach Bill Snyder wanted a new logo to change the image of a program known at the time as a chronic loser.
 Tom Bookwalter, a Kansas native and K-State art professor, created a stylized wildcat's head known as the "Powercat," that was added to the football team's helmets.
 By the mid-1990s, due to the football team's rapid rise, the Powercat had replaced the cartoon-style Willie as K-State's primary logo.
+The logo has been adopted by a large number of high schools and other sports organizations.
+Recognizing its popularity, Kansas State allows teams to license the Powercat trademark for the token sum of $1 paid every two years, under the sole condition that the licensing team's colors are not red and blue (the colors of arch-rivals Kansas).

 In 1997, the current "21st Century" Willie was created.
 Willie has gray fur, with two white stripes to resemble the Powercat logo.
 This head weighs eleven pounds.
 Willie can be seen at various K-State sporting events, often dressed as an athlete.